pakeke-constructor/ideas/emergence.md

 Why not?

-In my opinion, it all comes down to *simplicity.*  If the rules become too hard to grasp, then a bunch of players are cut off, either because they aren't patient enough, or they aren't willing to invest the mental energy in devising an idea that takes advantage of the rules.
+In my opinion, it all comes down to *simplicity.*<br>
+If the rules become too difficult to apply in a creative manner, then a bunch of players are cut off. (either because they aren't patient enough, or they aren't willing to invest a lot of mental energy in the game.)
 These massive, industrial farms are not simple to make; they require quite a deep understanding of the game systems, and they definitely require a lot of human creativity.

 Remember the golden rule:
 - *Emergence on its own won't cut it.
 You need Emergence, combined with the human mind.*

-Players that aren't engaged enough to invest their time and energy into understanding the systems will fail to create these gameplay opportunities.[^1]
+Players that aren't engaged enough to invest a bunch of time and energy will fail to create these gameplay opportunities.[^1]

-Hence, it's important to ensure that emergent rulesets are sufficiently *simple*, so our players can take advantage of them without much mental energy.
+To sum it up, it's not about how *simple* the rules are; rather, it's about how *simply the player can work with them.*

 ## Is Minecraft cheating?